 Certificate of Live Birth

-Once a baby is born both a Certificate of Live Birth, and a baby's birth certificate are issued.
-The Certificate of Live Birth is an unofficial document which serves is primarily for data entry purposes, and cannot be used as a replacement for a birth certificate.
+Once a baby is born both a Certificate of Live Birth, is issued.
+The Certificate of Live Birth is an document which serves is primarily for data entry purposes, and cannot be used as a replacement for a birth certificate.

 The Certificate of Live Birth documents that a birth took place and that a human being has entered the world.
 It includes: